 The average GPA was a 3.20 (B/B+) for our most recent freshman class.
 Please note that the GPA we assign you will be different from that which appears on your high school transcript.
 Like most college admissions staffs, we recalculate your GPA on a 4.0 scale, taking only college preparatory core academic subjects into consideration.
 So, although we do appreciate the value of them, we dont include classes like physical education, general music and art (with the exception of honors and AP), and other electives into our GPA calculations.
 We do give added weight to honors, Advanced Placement, and International Baccalaureate courses.

 We do not conduct formal interviews at Salve Regina.
 However, our admissions counselors are available to meet one-on-one with you on campus, at your high school or while they are traveling in your area.
 The most important part of our work is connecting with students and serving as resources to you.
 Plus, we enjoy being able to put a face, or a voice, to your application when it arrives.
 Visit the admissions staff pages to meet your admissions counselor.

 First of all, remember that your application must be complete before it is placed in line to be reviewed.
 Until all required materials have been submitted, an application cannot begin its journey through the admission process.
 That being said, all Early Action applicants decisions are mailed shortly before the holiday break in December.
 For those that apply by our regular decision deadline of Feb.
 1, decisions will be mailed out by April 1.

 To apply for financial aid, you must submit the Free Application for Federal Student Aid (FAFSA).
 The priority deadline for this form is March 1.
-Approximately 75 percent of our current students receive financial aid.
+Over 80 percent of our current students receive financial aid.
 For more financial aid information or to access the required forms online, visit the Office of Financial Aid.